-Loan Review (LRR) / Early Warning 1, 2 and 3 (EW1, EW2, EW3) / Account Planning Reports
+Loan Review Report (LRR) / Early Warning 1(a) and (b), 2 and 3 (EW1(a) and (b), EW2 and EW3) / Account Planning Reports

 One of the Bank's risk monitoring exercises is its semi-annual review of corporate accounts via the Loan Review Report (LRR).
-Exempted from this are accounts fullysecured by cash or government securities, accounts whose sole credit facility with the Bank is fully secured by unconditional and irrevocable Sovereign Guarantee or under a specific credit/product program, watch-list (EW2/EW3) or classified accounts (Loans Especially Mentioned, Substandard, Doubtful, and Loss), and banks with uncommitted lines.
-The LRR, accomplished six (6) months after approval date, covers the borrower's relationship with the bank, updated financial performance, repayment capability, identification of major risks, outlook, etc. It also assesses account classification and ORR.
-If deterioration in credit is identified, either Institutional Banking Group (IBG) or ICRMG have the discretion to include it in any of the Early Warning (EW) buckets, which calls for the submission of a Notification report, quarterly or more frequent LRR (for EW1 accounts), and Account Planning reports (for EW2 and EW3 accounts).
+Exempted from this are accounts fully-secured by cash or government securities, accounts whose sole credit facility with the Bank is fully secured by unconditional and irrevocable Sovereign Guarantee or under a specific credit/product program, watch-list (EW2/EW3) or classified accounts (Loans Especially Mentioned, Substandard, Doubtful, and Loss), and banks with uncommitted lines.
+The LRR, accomplished six (6) months after approval date, covers the borrower's relationship with the Bank, updated financial performance, repayment capability, identification of major risks, outlook, etc. It also assesses account classification and ORR.
+If deterioration in credit is identified, either Institutional Banking Group (IBG) or ICMG have the discretion to include it in any of the Early Warning (EW) buckets, which calls for the submission of a Notification report, quarterly or more frequent LRR (for EW1(a) accounts), and Account Planning reports (for EW1(b), EW2 and EW3 accounts).
 If deemed appropriate, EW2 and EW3 accounts may be transferred to ARMD for handling.
 Apart from these, the Relationship Manager (RM) is required to provide updates during Credit Committee meetings.

 IBG or ARMD RM (depending on the classified account owner) and Litigation Head of Legal Department are also required to report to the Credit Committee the status of the classified accounts at least twice a month and once a month for an EW account.
-Depending on the outstanding exposure of an EW2/EW3 account, the RM regularly prepares the Account Planning reports for approval either of SCO, Credit Committee or Executive Committee.
+Depending on the outstanding exposure of an EW1(b)/EW2/EW3 account, the RM regularly prepares the Account Planning reports for approval either of SCO, Credit Committee or Executive Committee.
 The Account Planning report covers the loan details of the account including the outstanding principal, loan loss provision, the action plan and present status of the account which includes the progress diary enumerating the series of events that took place covering the Account Planning period and financial/operation analysis.
 The same Account Planning report is referenced for the corresponding BSP classification.